Tuesday, May 11, 2021

 “Not what I heard—what I see…” Cyial corrected.
 “The water is over there… I think that’s the ship...!”

 Another loud horn was heard as if it could hear Cyial.
 Sairek laughed out loud in relief.
-“Oh thank goodness.
-He must have gotten worried and moved the ship up closer to see us better.
-Come on, let’s go, we’re almost there.”
+“Oh thank you, Jimmy!
+He must have gotten worried and moved the ship up closer to scan the surrounding shoreline.
+Come on, let’s go, we’re almost there...!”

 “There… There’s a sight for sore eyes…” They heard Varhi mutter weakly over the sound of the engine that was becoming audible as they got closer to it.